RaymondSoun/millenium-falcon-challenge/README.md

 $ docker run -p 3000:3000 raymond93/millenium-falcon-challenge-front
 ```

-You can access the interface on [http://localhost:3000](http://localhost:3000)
+You can now access the interface on [http://localhost:3000](http://localhost:3000)